MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-send-and-receive-messages.md

 Set the body of the request to an [Activity][] object that you create to represent your reply.

 > [!NOTE]
-> The Bot Framework does not impose any restrictions on the number of messages that a bot may send.
+> The Bot Framework doesn't impose any restrictions on the number of messages that a bot may send.
 > However, most channels enforce throttling limits to restrict bots from sending a large number of messages in a short period of time.
 > Additionally, if the bot sends multiple messages in quick succession, the channel may not always render the messages in the proper sequence.